Mental Health Literacy for Youth Program

 This is an educational program tailored to high school students.
 Half-day workshops are delivered to provide youth an opportunity to connect with CAN-BIND researchers and to gain exposure to cutting-edge research studies.
 The workshops provide youth with the chance not only to learn about scientific research and methods, but to understand depression and how it can affect anyone.
 While mental health awareness has increased in recent years across Canada, a silencing stigma around depression is still common in educational institutions and workplaces.
 One of the aims of the workshops is to encourage youth to be knowledgeable and comfortable discussing mental health and to be able to recognize the signs and symptoms of depression.

-Now in its fourth year, the workshop includes interactive presentations and activities on:
+Now in its fifth year, the workshop includes interactive presentations and activities on:

 - Facts, prevalence, symptoms, and treatment of depression